-- Identify the sources and effects of pollutants. - · Learn about the control mechanism of metrology. - Get idea on principles and control measures of air pollution. - Understand the air quality standards and monitoring. - Study about the characteristics and effects of noise pollution and the methods of controlling the same.
+- Identify the sources and effects of pollutants. - Know about source inventory and control mechanism of metrology. - Get idea on principles and design of control measures on air pollution. - Know the air quality standards and monitoring. - Study about the characteristics and effects of noise pollution and the methods of controlling the same.